alexbijak/alexbijak.github.io/_pages/about.md

 - the role of species diversity in meadow persistence and recovery following disturbance
 - how variability in seagrass cover over time affects carbon storage
-- the effects of seagrass traits on greenhouse gas fluxes
+- the effects of seagrass species assemblage and traits on greenhouse gas fluxes

 My research questions are motivated by both ecological theory and current challenges in ecosystem management and environmental policy.